gersteinlab/cbb752b23/final.md

 Download the final project description [here](http://files2.gersteinlab.org/public-docs/2022/04.04/cbb752b22_final.pdf).
 See emails from TFs for group assignments.

+Addendum:

+* All analysis will be on Chr 18

+* For part 1, in doing mutational burden, first do the simplest approach (raw counts).
+There will be extra credit suggesting and implementing how this simple approach can be modified.

+* Extra credit will be given if you do 2 (but not more) of the subparts in part 2 of the analysis.

+* For the shared presentation file, please make sure this is in powerpoint.

 ### Previous Years
 You can get a flavor for the Final Project by looking at the project from last year, linked below.